pikelet-lang/pikelet/book/src/appendix/design.md

 - Liberating
 - Sympathetic

-This is a rough list things that might be interesting to explore with Pikelet:
+This is a rough list of things that might be interesting to explore with Pikelet:

 - Sympathetic to humans
     - Programs should look pretty, and read clearly